MapsPeople/docs/src/content/map/live-data/live-data-intro.md

 ### Handling State Changes and Errors in iOS

-In order to get notified about state changes and errors happening in the Live Data Manager, `MPLiveDataManagerDelegate` utilizes other methods as shown in the example below:
+In order to get notified about state changes and errors happening in the Live Data Manager, `MPLiveDataManagerDelegate` provides methods as shown in the example below:

 ```swift
 extension MyClass : MPLiveDataManagerDelegate {